mdakk072/coreScraper/README.md

-# ScraperProject2024
+# coreScrapper

 ## Overview

-ScraperProject2024 is a modular and scalable web scraping framework designed to simplify the development of web scrapers for various websites.
+coreScrapper is a modular and scalable web scraping framework designed to simplify the development of web scrapers for various websites.
 It includes base classes for HTTP requests and Selenium-based web scraping, as well as a finite state machine (FSM) to manage the scraping process.

 ## Features

 - **BaseRequest**: For making HTTP requests.
 - **BaseDriver**: For controlling web browsers using Selenium.
 - **BaseFSM**: For managing the scraping process using a finite state machine.
-- **ZeroMQ Integration**: For inter-process communication (optional).

 ## Project Structure

 ```